camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 So, in the end `z = y+5 = x+5+5`

-Furthermore, the process task can be configured to pass all variables into the called process instance, and to pass all variables of the process instance back to the associated process task:
+Furthermore, the process task can be configured to pass all variables into the called process instance and to pass all variables of the process instance back to the associated process task:

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">